mariasekar/daada/README.md

   - You can add any number of PII field implementations and hook it to the tool-kit without any issues.
   - You can also override existing PII field implementations based on your need.
   - By default it comes with commandline options to migrate your given CSV files to anonymized one.
 It runs on parallel threads so faster.
+  - You can change algorithms based on your security level.

 # Default PII implementations